-Given the correlation between human violence and animal cruelty, SPCA recognises that changing the hearts and minds of our communities will not only improve the world for animals, but for humans as well.
+Given the correlation between human violence and animal cruelty, SPCA recognises that inspiring a kinder generation through animal welfare education will not only improve the world for animals but for humans as well.
 It’s a win for all!

-SPCA’s new education strategy is based on evidence from international research in the field of Animal Welfare Education.
-This research highlights that the most effective time to provide this type of programme is between 7 and 12 years of age, therefore our initial strategy is designed for primary and intermediate schools.
-With this evidence in mind, young people also have the potential to disseminate new habits effectively among the rest of the population.
+SPCA’s education strategy is based on evidence from international research in the field of animal welfare education.
+This research highlights that the most effective time to provide education of this type is between 7 and 12 years of age, therefore SPCA’s initial focus was to develop a primary and intermediate school education programme.

-The programme has been uniquely designed by New Zealand classroom teachers to integrate into the New Zealand Curriculum subjects schools teach; making animal welfare a real-life, meaningful context to apply and learn these subjects through, rather than a stand-alone, forgettable one off session.
+The programme has been uniquely designed by New Zealand classroom teachers, for classroom teachers, and aligns to the New Zealand Curriculum values, key competencies and learning areas, making animal welfare a real-life, meaningful context to apply and learn through, rather than a stand-alone, forgettable one-off session.

-We are privileged to receive ongoing advice and guidance from Mary Chamberlain – Evaluation Associates Consultant, and to have contracted an independent reputable research company – New Zealand Council for Educational Research (NZCER) to evaluate each individual component of the strategy as it is implemented, to ensure all developments are evidence based.
+SPCA were fortunate to receive ongoing advice and guidance from Mary Chamberlain – Evaluation Associates Consultant and contract an independent research company – New Zealand Council for Educational Research (NZCER) to evaluate the entire education programme, to ensure all developments were evidence-based.